If you think it rained more than usual this year, you’re right.

 Has Your Chicago Basement Flooded?
 We Can Help!

-Heavy rains can drench Chicago homes any time of year, so we want you to be prepared now and ready for flooding in 2021.
-If you’re currently dealing with water downstairs, call ServiceMaster of Lake Shore today.
+Heavy rains can drench Chicago homes any time of year, so we want you to be prepared now and ready for flooding in 2022.
+If you’re currently dealing with water downstairs, you need emergency flooding services.
+Call ServiceMaster of Lake Shore today.

 We’re proud of our rating as the best Chicago flooded basement company.
 We can’t stop the rain, but we can clean and completely restore your basement.
 Our teams are ready for your call: 312-707-8597